SEND Information Report

 Statutory Assessment and Resources team

-How are parents/carers and children with SEN supported to share their views and concerns and work alongside the school?
+How are parents/carers and children with SEND supported to share their views and concerns and work alongside the school?

 The school has a variety of ways to allow parents/carers and to share their views and concerns.
 Teachers endeavour to be available at the end of the school day, if parents/carers wish to discuss their child.
 Alternately, a Home-School link book can be provided.
 In addition, the school holds parent consultations 3 times a year.